November 23, 2020

-While stories of the origins of pasta vary, it’s generally accepted that it dates back to ancient times and evolved from Asian noodles, and that includes ravioli, or “stuffed” pasta.
+While stories of the origins of pasta vary, it’s generally accepted that it dates back to ancient times, although some cite influences from Asian noodles for some types of pasta.
+One of our favorites, that you simply have to try on a culinary vacation in Italy?
+Ravioli, or “stuffed” pasta.
 In Italy, every region has their own special take on the dish (which you will discover on our Italy food tours), and, as such, it often reflects the seasonal foods of the area.
 The other thing that all the ravioli you will make (and taste) on our Italy cooking vacations have in common is that the pasta is often freshly made with flour, eggs, and water, and meat is rarely stuffed into the ravioli.
 Rather, meat is relegated to the side, while vegetables and cheeses often form the stuffing (or sometimes, seafood).

 Along the Amalfi Coast, cheese is a popular ingredient in so many dishes, including Caprese Style Ravioli at our best selling Italy food tour, Mediterranean Cooking Experience.
 Think of it as a version of a Caprese salad, where mozzarella is once again the focus.
 (Although, in this ravioli recipe, you mix in some fresh ricotta too).